The thing is, I got really tired of the over done cabbage, carrot and mayo slaw. I actually don’t like it anymore.

 - 2 tbsp maple syrup

-- Add all ingredients to a bowl and mix thoroughly.
+- Add the mayonnaise, vinegar, salt, pepper and maple syrup to a bowl and mix to combine.

 - Refrigerate until needed.